 Compliance with the academic requirements will be checked at the end of each semester and at the time the student applies for financial aid.
-The 67% completion requirements will be checked at the end of each spring semester.
-When students apply during the academic year the grade point average will be checked as of the last semester attended; the 67% completion requirement will be checked as of the end of the last academic year of attendance.
+Students who are placed on Academic Suspension will be immediately ineligible for aid.
+The 67% completion requirements will be checked at the end of each semester.
+Students who are found to be in violation of the limitation of total hours attempted and the 67% completion requirements will receive a warning letter notifying them that they have one semester to graduate or bring their completion rate up to 67%.
+The grade point average of students who apply during the academic year, the limitation on thre total hours attempted, and the 67% completion requirement will be checked as of the end of the last semester attended.